 Internal communication can be sent among a variety of people on a wide range of communication channels.
 You can use internal communications software to instant message a coworker about the staff meeting, while simultaneously receiving an email from your boss about the new hires starting next week.Businesses primarily use internal communications to maintain a functioning work environment.
 Here, the word “functioning” covers simple day to day activities of a workplace as well as big-picture functions.

-Below is an example of internal communications in the form of an email.
+Below is an example of internal communications in the form of a business email.
 Someone is addressing the team and providing them with simple yet useful information about signing up for a headshot.
 It is a completely internal function and no information was released to anyone outside of the organization.

 Internal communication is also a great tool for reiterating the big-picture goals, mission, vision, and values of a business.
 While everybody has personal goals and a general idea of what the company stands for, the actual statements can often be forgotten.

 Below is an example of a refresher of goals for the month.
 Big-picture projects are important for employees to keep in mind as they go about their work.
 Providing a reminder in a presentation, memo, meeting invite or email attachment is a good internal communication practice.

 A solid internal communications strategy can make the difference between a business operating like a well-oiled machine or flopping like a sinking ship.

 External communication is the transferring of information between a business and another entity outside of the organization.
 People within the organization might still have access to the message, but it is intended for an external audience.